sebelga/gstore-node-docs/cache.md

 ## Transactions

 For the most part you don't have to worry about clearing the cache as gstore-node automatically does it for you each time you add/edit or delete an entity.
-It cannot do it for you when you are inside transactions as it does not know if the transaction succeeded or not.
-So when you are doing several actions on entities inside a transaction, you will then have to make sure to clear the cache.
+It cannot do it for you though when you are updating entities inside a transaction as it does not know if the transaction succeeded or not.
+So you will have to clear the cache manually after a transaction succeed.

-Let see it with an example, refer to [the API of gstore-cache](https://github.com/sebelga/gstore-cache#api) for any doubt.
+Let see it with an example.

 ```js
 const gstore = require('gstore-node')();